 First, let’s take a look at the visuals on this slick gamer tab.
 You may click on any image below to zoom in.

-This is a fully functional tablet that runs on Windows 8 and a 3rd generation Intel processor, so it’s not really surprising for the device to work really well in terms of processing even rapid screen touches.
-It’s not as clear as the iPad and the touch screen can be too sensitive at times, but overall, the Razer Edge Pro tablet monitor works like a charm.
+This is a fully functional tablet that runs on Windows 8 and a 3rd generation Intel processor, so it’s not really surprising for the device to work well in terms of processing even rapid screen touches.
+Tablet mode is true to its name, and what you get is a high-end tablet – no more, no less.

 For this mode, you’d need to purchase a docking station which is sold separately at $99.99.
 Using the docking station, you can connect the tablet to a desktop along with other peripheral devices.
 The transition is seamless, and you get to feel like you’re really using a desktop computer.
 The keyboard is intuitive enough, and the auto-rotate mechanism runs ever so smoothly.